Crystal Lake Estate

 Crystal Lake is a 210 +/- acre mountain estate featuring a 5-bedroom lodge with hot tub and tennis court on the shores of a completely private alpine lake.
 The estate adjoins the Tahoe National Forest, allowing unlimited hiking, mountain biking, horseback riding and exploring with recreational vehicles.
 There are no other houses on the lake; it is for your personal enjoyment.

 Situated at just under 6,000 feet in elevation, Crystal Lake is a year-round playground.
 Miles of endless snowshoeing, skiing and snowmobiling can be enjoyed from the property.
-The lodge is configured with generator backup electricity for those occasional power outages.
+The lodge is configured with a generator for backup electricity for an occasional power outage.

 Recreation & Wildlife

 The lake is usually about 75 degrees in the summer, refreshing, but warm enough to enjoy for hours.
 The sandy beach is great for relaxing, building sand castles, and warming up after a swim.
 Swimming across the lake can be fun for strong swimmers, but at 5,800 feet altitude you can get short of breath very easily.
 At the end of the dock the water is about 5 feet deep and great for cannonballs.

 As you explore the lake, you can generally find turtles sunning themselves and see bird nests around the edges of the lake.
 A hike around the lake takes most of an afternoon and there are plenty of good picnic spots along the way.
 Enjoy dozens of petroglyphs on the exposed granite near the dam on your way by.